adrianolszewski/model-based-testing-hypotheses/README.md

 By this occasion, let's have a lookg how the p-values differs with respect to the Mann-Whitney (-Wilcoxon) test:
 ![obraz](https://github.com/adrianolszewski/model-based-testing-hypotheses/assets/95669100/51718316-4a2e-41d6-a951-249617404a23)

 ## Even worse!
 You just said that different method of testing can yield OPPOSITE results!

-Yes, Wald's and LRT may yield opposite results, e.g. Wald's p-value = 0.8 vs. LRT p-value < 0.001.
+Well, yes, Wald's and LRT **may yield opposite results**, e.g. Wald's p-value = 0.8 vs. LRT p-value < 0.001.

 But that doesn't happen very often, in "**edge cases**".
+The problem is that you may NOT know when it's an "edge case".
 That's why doing statistical analysis is not just a brainless "click-and-go" task!

+If only you suspect something is wrong, I mean - that the results of some analysis does not reflect what you observe in data, validate it with another analysis.

 This is summarized in the article I already cited ([Wald vs likelihood ratio test](https://thestatsgeek.com/2014/02/08/wald-vs-likelihood-ratio-test/)): "Further, a situation in which the Wald approach completely fails while the likelihood ratio approach is still (often) reasonable is when testing whether a parameter lies on the boundary of its parameter space."

 If you anticipate that something bad may happen, VALIDATE your calculations using a different method.
 It doesn't have to bring SAME results (it's a different method) but at least you will be able to assess if they are approximately consistent.

-If, for instance, you run the ordinal logistic regression over Likert data and obtain Wald's p-value = 0.3 and LRT p-value = 0.0003, then you can also simplify it for a while and check with the Mann-Whitney (-Wilcoxon) test or even run the OLS with ranked response (it's a very good method!).
+If, for instance, you run the ordinal logistic regression over Likert data and obtain Wald's p-value = 0.3 and LRT p-value = 0.0003, then you can also simplify it for a while and check with the Mann-Whitney (-Wilcoxon) test or even run the OLS with ranked response (it's a very good approximation).

 **And always - always start with the EDA (exploratory data analysis), plot your data, know it.
 Otherwise you won't even suspect what could go wrong.**